Skip to main content

 At Wrk, we took a different approach to desktop Robotic Process Automation to lower the barriers to entry and permit it to work well with the other automation methods for full end to end automation.

-Requirements for Wrk's RPA
+High-Level Requirements for Wrk's RPA

-• A Virtual Machine (VM) hosted by your organization is required
+• A Virtual Machine (VM) hosted by your organization is required.

-• The VM must be accessible from the Internet either through RDP or VNC
+• The VM must be accessible from the Internet either through RDP or VNC.

 RPA via Virtual Machine